rocker-org/rocker/debian/rstudio/README.md

-- Use a lighter weight RStudio image: the commands above use the image named `eddelbuettel/debian-rstudio` from the Docker Hub, which includes many commonly used R packages (see Dockerfile under `ropensci/` in thsi repo).
+- Use a lighter weight RStudio image: the commands above use the image named `eddelbuettel/debian-rstudio` from the Docker Hub, which includes many commonly used R packages (see Dockerfile under `ropensci/` in this repo).
 For a lighter-weight image, use `cboettig/rstudio`.

 ## Author